MomoWZ/Credit-Risk-Classification/README.md

 * instantiating a logistic regression model and training with the original training sets (X_train, y_train), fitting it to the training sets, and using it to generate predictions <br>

 ### Results
+Model 1 has been trained on the original data, gives an accuracy of 95.2% in predicting the 2 labels.
+The model is very good at predicting the healthy loans, the precision score of this model is 1.00.
+On the other hand, the prediction of high-risk loan is only

 ## Model 2